andrew-mendes/Frets/README.md

     - Added an "about" hyperlink to this page
     - Fixed a few bugs
 - Sep 3, 2023: Added Windows installer
+- Sep 11, 2023: Fixed a bug where the results window would crop content in some screens that had scaling enabled and which also prevented exporting to PDF (Not applied to the exe installer yet)